syncfusion-content/javascript-docs/js/Schedule/Appearance-and-Styling.md

 The following screenshot displays the **Schedule** control with the cell width set to “160px” and cell height set to “60px”.

-{% include image.html url="/js/Schedule/Appearance-and-Styling_images/Appearance-and-Styling_img6.png" Caption="Schedule with modified cellHeight and cellWidth."%}
+{% include image.html url="/js/Schedule/Appearance-and-Styling_images/Appearance-and-Styling_img6.png" Caption=""%}